MicrosoftDocs/microsoft-365-docs/microsoft-365/test-base/binaries.md

 # Step 3: Upload your binaries, dependencies, and scripts

-On this tab, you will upload a single zip package containing your binaries, dependencies and scripts used to run your test suite.
+On this tab, you'll upload a single zip package containing your binaries, dependencies and scripts used to run your test suite.

 > [!NOTE]
 > The size of the zip package should be between a minimum of 10 MB and a maximum of 2 GB.